Psyop/Cryptomatte/README.md

 ## Release Notes

+1.1.4:

+* Fixes Fusion crash when rendering with FusionRenderConsole

 1.1.3:

 * Adds beta version of Fusion support, also by Cedric Duriau and Kristof Indeherberge at Grid.